SadhanaRaman/PremiumCalculator/readme.md

 # Premium Calculator Solution

-This is a readme file for the solution design for the TAL tech challenge.
+This is a readme file for the solution design of a simple Premium Calculator.
 The solution is build with HTML with Angular front end and .Net core Web API for the backend and with SQL as the database.

 The solution takes in the following parameters to display a calculated premium on screen.